google/oss-fuzz/docs/ideal_integration.md

 ## Not a project member?

 If you are a member of the project you want to fuzz, most of the steps above are simple.
-However in some cases someone outside the project team may want to fuzz the code and the project maintainers are not interested in helping.
+However in some cases, someone outside the project team may want to fuzz the code and the project maintainers are not interested in helping.

-In such cases we can host the fuzz targets, dictionaries, etc in this repository and mention them in the Dockerfile.
+In such cases, we can host the fuzz targets, dictionaries, etc in OSS-Fuzz's repository and mention them in the Dockerfile.
 Examples: [libxml2](../targets/libxml2), [c-ares](../targets/c-ares), [expat](../targets/expat).
 This is far from ideal because the fuzz targets will not be continuously tested and hence may quickly bitrot.

-If you are not a project maintainer we may not be able to CC you to security bugs found by OSS-Fuzz.
+If you are not a project maintainer, we may not be able to CC you to security bugs found by OSS-Fuzz.